 - 4.13 This said, a different situation arises when it is known that the 60-day threshold will be breached so that accounting for PAYE annually under Appendix 8 is not possible.
 For example, because the employee has elected for personal reasons to work in the UK for one week in every six.
 In these circumstances PAYE has to be applied on a payday-by-payday basis, but the employer may nevertheless apply for a direction from HMRC under Section 690 ITEPA 2003 whereby they are permitted to operate PAYE only on the percentage of the employee's total earnings that are for work in the UK.
 In the example on c17%.
 However, the experience of our members is that it can take an inordinate amount of time to obtain a Section 690 agreement from HMRC. - 4.14 As it is now quite common for non-UK resident employees to elect to spend short periods of time working in the UK in the above-mentioned circumstances, we think it is important that HMRC are able to accommodate issuance of Section 690 directions much more swiftly than at present.
 Indeed, it is sometimes the case that directions are delayed to such an extent that the tax year ends before this happens, which means the UK entity has to account for PAYE in full at the same time as withholding tax is being applied overseas.
-This is clearly very unhelpful in terms of cash-flow. - 4.15 HMRC already has a dedicated Expatriate Tax team to deal with the tax issues arising from UK workers leaving the UK to work abroad.
-We suggest creating a distinct 'Inpatriate' tax team to address the tax issues arising from non-UK workers coming to the UK to work.
-They would then be able to focus, for example, on issuing Section 690 directions much more swiftly. - 4.16 There is also an opportunity to use technology to provide rapid responses to applications for specific PAYE agreements, such as under Section 690.
+This is clearly very unhelpful in terms of cash-flow. - 4.15 HMRC already has a dedicated Expatriate Tax Team, to deal with the tax issues arising from non-domiciled employees who are assigned to work in the UK by their non-UK employers.
+We suggest creating a distinct 'Inpatriate' tax team to address the tax issues arising from UK employees who leave the UK to work abroad, and from non-UK resident employees and directors working in the UK who are not regarded as expatriates in HMRC's terms.
+This would allow HMRC to focus, for example, on issuing section 690 directions more quickly for that population. - 4.16 There is also an opportunity to use technology to provide rapid responses to applications for specific PAYE agreements, such as under Section 690.
 For example, the application could either be approved by a computer-bot (subject to the relevant criteria being met) or employers could be permitted to self-certify that the criteria for a Section 690 agreement are met, with the onus and responsibility for getting it right transferring to the employer.
 Digitalising many of the application processes and permitting self-service, or auto-approval of the 'simple' cases, would allow HMRC's limited resources to focus on the higher-risk cases.